Rifaqajmal/BSCS-Journey/README.md

 A complete collection of my academic work throughout the Bachelor of Science in Computer Science (BSCS) program at the University of Engineering & Technology (UET) Mardan.

-This repository documents my learning journey from Semester 1 to Semester 6, including programming assignments, lab work, reports, projects, research activities, and practical implementations across various computer science domains.
+This repository documents my learning journey from Semester 1 to Semester 6, including programming assignments, lab work, reports, projects, research activities, and practical implementations across multiple computer science domains.

 ---